kevin1610433/MS2-TeenageMutantNinjaTurtlesGame/README.md

 **Milestone Project 2: Interactive Frontend Development - Code Institute**

-This site is based around the classic cartoon teenage ninja turtles along with a theme tune to keep the suspense going.
+This site is based around the classic cartoon Teenage Mutant Ninja Turtles along with a theme tune to keep the suspense going.
 The target audience is really for all ages and is a simple memory game to match a pair of cards, once these have all been matched the game has been won.

 In Short: